pavank-v/Interpreter-with-Go/readme.md

 ## Usage

-you can run the interpreter:
+You can run the interpreter from the command line:

 ```bash
 ./Prism